 What will you do with their name?
-If it’s to mention their name in mass e-mail (“Hello [name]”!), the forget about it.
+If it’s to mention their name in mass e-mails (“Hello [name]”!), forget about it.
 True personalization happens through personalized content.
-Everybody knows that the name field is filled in by an email software robot, nobody thinks it’s a personal email to them.
+Everybody knows that the name field is filled in by an email software robot; nobody thinks it’s a personal email to them.

-The best signup form is short
+The best sign-up form is short.

-2. Sell the email signup
+2. Sell the email signup.

 Getting people to give you their email (sign up to your list) is a transaction.
-You want them to give you their email address (and maybe other data), they want something in return.
-Generally speaking you should ask for as little as possible on the signup form, and give the user as much as possible in return.
+You want them to give you their email address (and maybe other data); they want something in return.
+Generally speaking, you should ask for as little as possible on the sign-up form—and give the user as much as possible in return.

-- No reason given to join
+- No reason given to join;

-- Ridiculous amount of fields
+- Ridiculous amount of fields.

-NB!
-Test your lead magnet
+Test your lead magnet.

-3. Show social proof
+3. Show social proof.

 Nobody wants to be the only idiot filling your stupid sign-up form.
 Show them tons of people have done it.

 Social proof is very effective.